usanCode/E-commerce-Database-Design/README.md

 🧪 ***attribute_type*** – Defines types of attributes (e.g., text, number, boolean)

-The PDF document  is also available in which relationships between the tables are clearly visualized.
+A [PDF Document](documents/Ecommerce Database Relationships.pdf)  is also available in which relationships between the tables are clearly visualized.